Problem 1 · Big Five

 It is not a missing particle.
 It is a missing factor of (1+f)

 ISST does not introduce new matter.
 It reweights the matter we already know about.
 The matter Lagrangian carries a multiplicative coupling (1+f) where f = (1+fp)(1+fs) − 1.
-The primordial piece fp is universal and fixed at BBN; the structural piece fs depends on processing history of the matter being weighed.
+The primordial piece fp is built up over four Standard Model freezeouts in the early universe — electroweak, QCD hadronisation, pion+muon decoupling, e⁺e⁻ annihilation — and is finished well before BBN.
+The structural piece fs depends on the processing history of the matter being weighed.

 The mechanism